calebg-roam/simple-uno/readme.md

 - Each player gets dealt seven cards at the beginning of the game
 - One card is drawn and placed face up on the discard pile
 - On a player's turn they must either choose a card to play or pick up a card
-- A player can play card if it has the same colour or same number as the card currently on the top of the discard pile
+- A player can play a card if it has the same colour or same number as the card currently on the top of the discard pile
 - If a player doesn't have a valid card they must pick up a card
 - The first player to get rid of all cards in their hand wins